mnmx0101/IPC_Paper/README.md

 The main analysis focuses on a **bunching diagnostic**, where bootstrap resampling and polynomial fitting are used to examine behavioral clustering around IPC thresholds.
 The core logic is implemented in the `BunchingAnalysis` class, provided in the `bunching_analysis.py` module.

-To replicate the analysis, run the notebook `bunching_paper_replication_code_RR.ipynb`, which performs the following:
+To replicate the bunching analysis, run the notebook `bunching_paper_replication_code_RR.ipynb`, which performs the following for a set of analyses:

 - Runs **≥500 bootstrap iterations** per scenario on the target data series.
 - Fits an **n-th degree polynomial** to the binned frequency distribution in each bootstrap sample.